YuJunZhiXue/Jailbreaks-and-methods/README.md

 ## First a shooutout to UltraZartex for creating policty1.txt and his policy injection method.
 That's not mine

+## Another shoutout to HORSELOCK for coming up with the Canvavs method in his SpicyWriter forr ChatGPT

 ## Quick Start

 ### ChatGPT